Identifiers.org

 Identifiers.org is a project providing stable and perennial identifiers for data records used in the Life Sciences.
 The identifiers are provided in the form of Uniform Resource Identifiers (URIs).
-Identifiers.org is also a resolving system, that relies on collections listed in the MIRIAM Registry to provide direct access to different instances of the identified records.
+It is also a resolving system that relies on collections listed in the MIRIAM Registry to provide direct access to different instances of the identified records.

-Identifiers.org URIs and resolving system
+URIs and resolving system

 The Identifiers.org URIs are perennial identifiers, that specify at once the data collection, using the namespaces of the Registry, and the record identifier within the collection in the form of a unique resolvable URI.
 The Identifiers.org resolving system is built upon the information stored in the MIRIAM Registry, which is a database that stores namespaces assigned to commonly used data collections (databases and ontologies) for the Life Sciences.
 It transforms an Identifiers.org URI into the various URLs leading to the various instances of the record identified by the URI.
 Identifiers.org is part of the ELIXIR Interoperability Platform.